Is it Time to Stop Using Retinol?

 Procedures like microneedling are complex.
 If you'd rather keep a simple, skinimalism routine, you could try starting out with only rosehip seed oil.
 Rosehip oil is one of the best face oils all around.
 While carrier oils will not give you dramatic results, it shouldn't be discounted as a good choice for those who want to keep their routine 100% pure and simple.

 The bottom line is that retinoids are not for everyone.
-There are many retinol alternative regimens that can be effective and help support your skin through the different stages of life.
+There are many replacements that can be effective and help support your skin through the different stages of life.

 bareLUXE Skincare is dedicated to producing simple but effective natural products.
 Check out our award-winning Bakuchiol Serum, a natural alternative to retinol.